sergio-gastulo/accounting/readme.md

 ```

 ## Credits
-- Thanks to [@fawazahmed0](https://github.com/fawazahmed0) for providing such an amazing API: [https://github.com/fawazahmed0/exchange-api]
+- Thanks to [@fawazahmed0](https://github.com/fawazahmed0) for providing such an [open-source amazing API](https://github.com/fawazahmed0/exchange-api).